sharklovin/Nnamso-Mkpong-Help-Desk-IT-Support-Labs/network-troubleshooting.md

 <img width="676" height="254" alt="ping internet after  reconnecting to the internet" src="https://github.com/user-attachments/assets/103fae72-263b-4076-9d1c-5836350817e1" />

 >  4 out of 4 packets returned.
 Response times of 17–23ms confirm that connectivity is fully restored.
-The adapter re-joined the network, DHCP re-issued the lease, and the internet path is clear.
+The adapter re-joined the network, DHCP re-issued the lease and the internet path is clear.
 The diagnostic sequence is complete.

 ---